Tips for Finding an Export Market

 You should always start with desk research, as it does not cost you anything other than time, as lots of the resources you need are readily available online.
 Just as you would when starting a business in the UK, you will need to gain a good understanding of your target market, including your customer profiles and potential competitors.

 Once you have an idea of where your product might be well received, you can do a bit more detailed research using Government’s "Exporting Country Guides."
 The guides include information about markets from all over the world and give you an overview of the business challenges there, what their existing trade links with the UK are, what opportunities exist there, legal and entry requirements for your business and much more.
 You can browse these guides here.

 You might also want to conduct field research by heading over to your potential export market or attending trade shows.
 By doing this, you can take your product directly to potential customers there and see what they think.
 Obviously, this is much more costly than doing some Googling, but depending on your business size and potential market, you could be eligible for funding through the Department for International Trade’s Tradeshow Access Programme.

-With field research, you’ll get a far more detailed understanding of the market you’re looking to break into.
-You’ll be able to get a better sense of whether or not the target market you established from your desk research is actually the right one for you based on their reactions to you product.
-You might even make sales while you’re there and you can meet potential overseas agents and distributors.
+With field research, you will get a far more detailed understanding of the market you are looking to break in to.
+You will be able to get a better sense of whether or not the target market you established from your desk research is actually the right one for you based on their reactions to you product.
+You might even make sales while you are there, and you can meet potential overseas agents and distributors.

 Who can help you with your export market research?

-There are lots of places that you can go to get some help with all parts of your export journey, and we’ve highlighted a few here for you with handy links straight to their advice on market research.
+There are lots of places that you can go to get some help with all parts of your export journey, and we have highlighted a few here for you with handy links straight to their advice on market research.

 Exporting is Great